chrisng93/batcher/server/README.md

 #### 1. Install dependencies

-  From within the app directory run the following command to install all dependencies:
+  From within the server directory run the following command to install all dependencies:

   ```sh
   $ npm install